Nonparametric estimation of trawl processes: Theory and applications: Asymptotic theory

 where $\overline X= \frac{1}{n}\sum_{l=0}^{n-1}X_{l\Delta_n}$,

-We can justify the choice of the estimators by the following consistency result whose proof follows from the fact that $X$ is mixing (due to Corollary 1 in \cite{RosZak96}) and that \begin{proposition} Let the assumptions of Theorem \ref{propconsistency} hold.
+We can justify the choice of the estimators by the following consistency result whose proof follows from the fact that $X$ is mixing (due to Corollary 1 in \cite{RosZak96}) and that\\ $\mathbb{E}[(X_t-X_s)^2] \leq C\mid t-s\mid$, for $t,s\in \mathbb{R}$. \begin{proposition} Let the assumptions of Theorem \ref{propconsistency} hold.
 Then, for all $h>0$, the statistics in (\ref{eq:stepfctapprox}) are consistent for $\Leb(A)$, $\Leb(A\cap A_h)$ and $\Leb(A\setminus A_h)$, respectively. \end{proposition}

-\begin{remark} Note that when estimating $\Leb(A)$ and the slices $\Leb(A\cap A_h)$ and $\Leb(A\setminus A_h)$, we are only considering linear functionals of the trawl function as integrands.
+\begin{remark} Note that when estimating $\Leb(A)$ and the slices $\Leb(A\cap A_h)$ and $\Leb(A\setminus A_h)$, we only consider linear functionals of the trawl function as integrands.
 In particular, by the definition of $\hat{a}$ and the ergodicity of the process $X$ we deduce that

 A similar relation holds for $\widehat{\Leb(A)}$ and $\widehat{\Leb(A\setminus A_h)}$.
-Here the situation is simpler and hence a tuning parameter is not required.
+Here, the situation is simpler, and hence a tuning parameter is not required.
 In contrast, when estimating the AVAR, we had to consider non-linear functionals of $\hat{a}$.
-In this case, to the best of our knowledge, we cannot apply directly the Ergodic Theorem which forced us to introduce the tuning parameter $(N_n)$.
+In this case, to the best of our knowledge, we cannot directly apply the Ergodic Theorem which forced us to introduce the tuning parameter $(N_n)$.

 \end{remark}

 When studying the expression for the conditional expectation in \eqref{eq:predictor}, we note that we have the equivalent representation given by

 This suggests an alternative estimator of the form